Water Deer Taxonomy - Korean Cousins?

 "… these 2 subspecies are not well-differentiated, suggesting that individuals of the 2 populations share common morphological traits".

 In 2009, Hung Sun Koh and colleagues at Chungbuk University in South Korea published their genetic analysis of 75 water deer specimens, 30 from three sites in China and 45 samples from five sites in South Korea.
 The mtDNA control region and cyt b data suggest two distinct forms distributed in two populations: a major group that includes individuals in both China and Korea, and a minor clade that appears unique to Korea.
-In other words, this sample set implies that Chinese water deer are found in both China and Korea, while “Korean water deer” are found only in Korea.
-It's important to recognise that these data suggest only that there has been reproductive separation between some populations of water deer in Korea; they don't support the classification of these clades as separate subspecies.
-Indeed, in their paper to Biochemical Genetics, Koh and his team note that a cyt b derived genetic distance of less than 2% is considered typical of the natural variation expected within a population (i.e., intraspecific variation) and that their data show the major and minor clades had a genetic distance of only 1.3%.
+In other words, this sample set implies that Chinese water deer are found in both China and Korea, while "Korean water deer" are found only in Korea.
+It's important to recognise that these data suggest only that there has been genetic divergence between some populations of water deer in Korea; they don't support the classification of these lineages as separate subspecies.
+Indeed, in their paper to Biochemical Genetics, Koh and colleagues note that a cyt b genetic distance below 2% falls within the range typically expected for intraspecific variation, and the distance between their major and minor lineages was only 1.3%.

 The findings of Koh and his colleagues were substantiated by a team led by Baek-Jun Kim at South Korea's National Institute of Ecology using different genetic markers (D-loop haplotype and median-joining network data).
 These data, published in Genes and Genetic Systems during 2014, also indicate two water deer lineages: A, which is present in both China and Korea; and B, which is present only in Korea, where it presumably originated.
 Molecular clock analysis carried out as part of the investigation suggests these lineages separated at some point in the early Pleistocene (around 1.8 mya), at which time South Korea was connected with China and undergoing a period of significant climatological fluctuation.
 South Korea was cut off from China by the Yellow Sea about 10,000 years ago, preventing further gene flow between the lineages.
 Again, the genetic distance of these lineages calculated in this study was less than 2%.

-While it is possible to identify differences in the Chinese and Korean lineages using some genetic markers, the data from the 2009 and 2014 studies, as well as the microsatellite analysis published by Seoul National University researchers in 2011, suggest that there's still very little regional or genetic structure among water deer populations within Korea.
+While genetic markers can reveal differences between the Chinese and Korean lineages, data from the 2009 and 2014 studies, along with microsatellite analysis published by Seoul National University researchers in 2011, suggest there is little pronounced population structure among water deer within Korea.

 A female water deer, photographed in an alluvial forest outside Ulsan in South Korea. - Credit: Jens-Olaf Walter (CC BY-NC 2.0)